 Analyzing SPDR Dow Jones Industrial Average ETF's Unusual Options Activity

 SPDR Dow Jones Industrial Average ETF (NYSE:DIA) shares experienced unusual options activity on Monday.
-The stock price moved down to $338.24 following the option alert.
+The stock price moved up to $350.98 following the option alert.

 - Sentiment: BULLISH